What Are Soil Amendments And Do I Need Them For My Garden?

 To prevent potential pathogens from wreaking havoc in your garden, be sure to spread fresh manure in the soil at least three to four months before harvesting any of your crops.
-Spreading it in the fall or one month before planting also helps avoid burning your plants.
+Spreading it in the fall or one month before planting also helps avoid burning your healthy plants.

 Bone meal is a mixture of finely and coarsely ground animal bones and slaughter-house waste products.
-It is used as an organic fertilizer for plants and as a nutritional supplement for animals.
+It is used as an inorganic fertilizer for plants and as a nutritional supplement for animals.
 As a slow-release fertilizer, it is primarily used as a source of phosphorus and protein.

 A little goes a long way with this soil additive.
 You can mix it into the soil in the fall or at least two weeks before planting to let the nutrients seep into the soil.